-There were no reported fires in 2016, 2017, or 2018.
-As such UMR has no fire-related deaths, injuries, or damage to report.
+There were no reported fires in 2020, 2021, or 2022.
+Therefore, there are no fire-related deaths, injuries, or damages to report.

 Planned Fire Safety Improvements

 Residential Life works closely with University code officials to review current systems and plan for future improvements.
 There are currently no plans deemed necessary for improvements in fire safety systems or procedures.